mattj241/FSWD_Capstone/README.md

 2. **Virtual Enviornment** - We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `/starter` directory and running:
+3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the root directory and running:
 ```bash
 pip install -r requirements.txt
 ```
 This will install all of the required packages we selected within the `requirements.txt` file.

-### Database Setup (LOCAL)
+### Local Database setup
 This app is developed with postgre SQL in mind.
-By navigating the `/starter` directory, there is a env setup file called "config.py".
+In the root directory, there is a env setup file called "config.py".
 Update the following:

 ```